Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

 The $\nuc{6}{He}{\to}\nuc{6}{Li}$ nuclear matrix elements that appear in Eq.~\eqref{eq:corrections} are shown in Fig.~\ref{fig:CLM}.
-The technology for evaluating these $q$-dependent multipole matrix elements with NCSM wave functions was developed in Ref.~\cite{Gazda:2016mrp} based on the work by~\textcite{Fitzpatrick:2012ix}.
-We also study the convergence as a function of model space parameters, and the dependence on the nuclear Hamiltonian in order to propagate nuclear-structure uncertainties to the final BSM observables considered in this work.
 We note that results are indeed sensitive to the removal of spurious CM components as performed in this work.

-Matrix elements for the individual nuclear multipole operators, $\hat{\Sigma}^\prime, \hat{\Sigma}^{\prime\prime}, \hat{\Omega}^\prime, \hat{\Delta}$, are shown in the Supplemental Material.
+The technology for evaluating these $q$-dependent multipole matrix elements with NCSM wave functions was developed in Ref.~\cite{Gazda:2016mrp} based on the work in~\cite{Fitzpatrick:2012ix}.
+We study the convergence as a function of model space parameters and the dependence on the nuclear Hamiltonian as shown in Fig.~\ref{fig:CLM}.
+These nuclear-structure uncertainties are propagated to the final BSM-related observables considered in this work, see the dark filled bands in Fig.~\ref{fig:spect}, and shown to be small.
+Overall, the most sophisticated description is achieved by the $N_{\rm max}{=}12$ NNLO$_{\rm sat}$ calculation with the correction of the CM effect and the HO frequency of 20~MeV.
+At that frequency, the $^6$He and $^6$Li g.s.\ energies are at their minimum.